analyst-muneeza/Codveda-Technologies-Internship/Datasets/README.md

 These datasets were used to perform:
 - Data Cleaning
-- Statistical Analysis
+- Data Analysis
 - Data Visualization
 - Time Series Analysis
 - Dashboard Development

-The cleaned datasets were created after handling missing values, removing duplicates, and improving overall data quality for analysis.
+The cleaned datasets were created after handling missing values, removing duplicate rows, and improving overall data quality for analysis.

 ---